 It should be clear to you, after seeing in the last few weeks' of reading and discussions, that David's commitment to God resulted in his continuing to be God's instrument of blessing to the Israelites while also being God's instrument of judgment to Israel's enemies.
 We'll now see this to be true, in spite of David's failure to seek guidance from the Lord, before moving back into Philistine territory.
 David's strength continued to grow as Saul's continued to wane.
 In these last chapters of 1 Samuel, the writer continued to move back and forth: first describing David's activities, then Saul's, then David's, and then Saul's.
 This side-by-side technique puts the fates of both men in stark contrast.

-In last week's discussion (see Week 26's summary), David shined as a man of faith in the Lord.
+In last week's summary of 1 Sam.
+26:1-25, David shined as a man of faith in the Lord.
 However, in chapter 27, we'll see how he'll lose his perspective by leaving the Lord out of his decision and fleeing toward and uniting with the Philistines — Israel’s enemies.
 He'd become depressed because he believed that he'd soon be killed by Saul (v.
 1) Depression drove him to disobedience, which resulted in danger, which led him to a disaster, which eventually ended up with his returning to the Lord.